 During the 13th Century Italian monks made liqueurs which became increasingly popular thought Europe.
 Its main use was valued as a medicinal tonic.
-As means of travel and transport developed around the world, countries and continents, traded and purchased various commodities, including herbs, spices and exotic fruits.
 Through the centuries, liqueurs have not only been promoted as medicinal, but also as love potions or aphrodisiacs.

 Malta has been steadily growing as a country that continues to be innovative in its creation and development of new product lines to cater for its local market and for tourists alike, to meet the demand of those in search of our authentic Maltese flavours.

 The range of Maltese liqueurs has increased and grown steadily, offering a wide choice of natural flavours that may appeal to those that are partial to enjoy a drink sensation or those of us that love to bake and be creative with flavour additions.

 The extensive range offered makes a wonderful gift for family and friends, and as such multiple selection packs of 3 or even 5 liquor varieties in are made available with this in mind.
 These multi packs can be readily found in souvenir shops and market stalls around the Island.
 Whilst Confectionary shops and spirit shops also have their quality range of authentic Maltese Liquors.

 Maltese Liqueurs reflect a broad range of our Mediterranean produce, that includes fresh fruits such as pomegranate, figs, lemons, carob and prickly pear.

 Other Maltese commodities used in liqueur flavourings also include almond, honey and aniseed.

 Liqueurs can be surprisingly easy to make which is an enjoyable and rewarding experience, not to mention creating your own flavours to produce as bottled gifts